CUH Logo

 Who is the programme for?

-The programme is for those who have chronic pain which is pain lasting more than six months.
-To take part you will already have been under the care of the pain clinic.
-You will have been reviewed by a consultant and also have various appointments with the clinic nurses.
+The programme is for people who live with chronic pain.
+To take part, you will already be under the care of the pain clinic.
+You will have been reviewed by a consultant and may have had various appointments with the clinic nurses or other professionals within the clinic.

 The programme is recommended because there is no cure for chronic pain.
-It sets out to give people the knowledge and tools for their own long-term management of pain.
+It sets out to give people the knowledge and tools to self-manage their pain in the long term.
+If you are still undergoing investigations into your chronic pain or seeking medical management, the programme may not be for you at this time.

-Many on the programme say pain has taken over their lives.
-The programme is designed to help people get their lives back; to help people achieve their goals, get fit, lift their mood and see improvements in their relationships.
+Many participants on the programme say pain has taken over their lives.
+The programme is designed to help people get their lives back: to help people work towards achieving realistic goals, increase activity, lift their mood, and see improvements in their relationships.
 If you want to achieve these things, then the pain management programme may be for you.

 What does the programme involve?

-The programme is held on Mondays to Thursdays for three weeks – a total of 12 days – in groups of around eight people.
-Although it is an outpatient programme some people qualify for accommodation during the programme.
+The programme is held on Mondays to Thursdays for three consecutive weeks – a total of 12 days – in groups of around eight people.
+Although it is an outpatient programme, some people qualify for accommodation during the programme.

-The programme involves a big commitment from you.
-We also suggest you avoid making significant plans for the Fridays or weekends during the programme, so you can make the most of the programme.
+We understand the programme involves a big commitment from you.
+We suggest you avoid making significant plans for the Fridays or weekends during the programme, so you have time to rest and practice some of the strategies introduced

 Who runs the programme?